net-lisias-ksph/KIS/ModuleKISPartMount.md

 #### `ModuleKISPartMount`

-This module allow a part to be used for grabbing (all Kerbal Eva have it by default).
+This module allow the part to be a mount for other parts by using drag and drop on it.

 Sample module configuration with the default values :
 ```